How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 7 Best Practices for Shippers of Choice:

-- Load & unload drivers as quickly as possible
+6. Load & unload drivers as quickly as possible.

-Though these are not all possible for every shipper, it’s still important to look at your own supply chain and find areas where you strive for improvement.
+Though these are not all possible for every shipper, it’s still important to look at your own supply chain and find areas where you can make improvements.

 Becoming a preferred shipper is not an overnight process, but the sooner you start implementing positive change, the better position you’ll be in relative to your competition.